 I’ve been writing this thousand words all my life, and yet it wasn’t really the story I wanted to write.
 I wanted to be an actor and a singer, a musician like Karel and to make films, and to laugh beyond the shadow.
 I chose an odd path, and often the more difficult road instead of the easier.
 I didn’t intend to, but I hurt people en route, even those I loved most, too often and despite my own essential nature.
 I’ve been silly, and conceited, and defensive, and greedy, and I seem to have amassed a large repertoire of human frailties, despite my earnest desire otherwise.

 My father’s final lessons were a mixed repertoire too.
 He died bravely, but he committed subterfuge that denied his daughters their rightful inheritance.
 He was a confounding man, but for me among his best moments was his last, when he chose to stop blaming those people innocent of his father’s death, to look himself square in the face, and to confront his own sense of shame.
-After all, many of his fellow survivors, beautiful women with tattoos on their wrists who raised me into the air as an infant while their successful or ruined husbands looked on, had made the choice decades ago not to burden themselves with that hate.
+After all, many of his fellow survivors, beautiful women with tattoos on their wrists who had swept me into the air as an infant while their successful (or ruined) husbands looked on, had made the choice decades ago not to burden themselves with that hate.
 My father slipped in under the wire, just.

 When I undertook my own modest 'death' march this summer on the Camino de Santiago to expiate my sins and absorb my father's death, I stopped one day in a country road in the middle of Spain and I was flooded with the desire to sing of the other life that I had missed, that road not taken.
 Then, in the golden sunset of that plain, with sunflowers to my left and vineyards to my right, I danced the syrtaki, Zorba’s dance, spontaneously and ecstatically with just an audience of goats and dogs.
 I remembered the Cretan’s immortal line: “Life is trouble.
 Only death is not.
 To be alive is to undo your belt and look for trouble.”
 That, I have managed well.
 But – I like to think – I did so with the hum of my grandfather’s violin in my heart, the song he would have played if trouble had not found him.